Job Interview Questions for Employers

 Show how you will add value.
 For each qualification or strength that you’ve identified, think of a specific time where you used that trait to achieve something.
 Think about any other skills you may have that would add extra value, or any previous professional, personal or volunteer experiences that provide you with a unique perspective.
 Ultimately, this is your chance to tell the interviewer why you would be an invaluable employee.

-What Interview Questions Should You Ask?
+What Interview Questions Should I Prepare for?

 Example: “I would say that as a security officer, I’m vigilant, proactive and committed to ensuring safe, secure, and orderly environments.
 In my last incident response rating, I received a 99% against the team average, which has been at around 97% over the past 3 years.
 I like to be thorough, documenting all incidents.
 I’m also a lifelong learner, always seeking out the latest security equipment and techniques to patrol buildings.
 I frequently make suggestions to management about security improvements and changes as my motivation comes from making a meaningful contribution.”